MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

 ## Find certificate expiration dates

-When trying to identify when your Connected Spaces Preview certificatrs expire, there are two different places you need to collect from.
+To identify when your Connected Spaces Preview certificates expire, you need to collect data from two different places.

 ### Key vault